thomhurst/TUnit/README_Template.md

 ## IDE

 TUnit is built on top of the newer Microsoft.Testing.Platform, as opposed to the older VSTest platform.
-As of September 2024, IDEs do not fully support this testing platform yet.
+Because the infrastructure behind the scenes is new and different, you may need to enable some settings.
+This should just be a one time thing.

 ### Visual Studio